Pablo Ortiz

 Ortiz, De Martini, da Costa and Negron all died, still trying to save fellow occupants, when the building collapsed at 10:28 A.M.
+Also among the dead were John Griffin, Judith Reese and Anthony Savas.
+Ortiz's remains were never found.
+An estimated 77 people survived the attacks due to their rescue efforts.

 In August 2003 authorities released many transcripts from 911 telephone calls, and from the radios of first responders.
 Jim Dwyer's summary of those transcripts described, in detail, the heroic acts of Ortiz, De Martini and their colleagues.
 Dwyer eventually wrote a book about the collapse, 102 Minutes, where he wrote they "pushed back the boundary line between life and death in favor of the living".